 How do I stop ruminating?

 The key is to discover that your fear may be irrational.
-I have come across many fears in people from health, to socialising, and the lots more.
+Fears can attack any area, from health, to socialising, and the lots more.
 I even remember a person who feared goldfish to the point of despair.
 You may need help with your obsessive thought, but the reason is the same.
 Its a fear that you are trying to stop from happening by reassuring yourself with your thoughts and actions.
 You may become paranoid, or even want to stay away from people.
 It is the fear that keeps your anxiety going.

 The good news.